vincepg13/sn-react-shadcn/README.md

 ## ServiceNow Forms

 If your'e familiar with the ServicePortal you know ServiceNow provide a method in the GlideScriptable API ($sp.getForm) that can return you the entire metadata for any given form.
-The below component set is a very pre alpha version of how you can consume that metadata and recreate a ServiceNow form with the same layout as well as UI policies, Client Scripts and UI actions.
+The below component set is a **alpha version** of how you can consume that metadata and recreate a ServiceNow form with the same layout as well as UI policies, Client Scripts and UI actions.

 Since we have no access to any gForm object, it does mean remapping everything into logic that react can understand which will be very time consuming.
 However, it does work, with the limitation being it will only display field types that have been re-mapped or make use of ServiceNow client logic that has been re-mapped into Reacts world.
-This is why I refer to these components as pre alpha since I have only re-mapped a common set of fields and client logic and will be building this out over time.
+This is why these components as in their alpha stage since I have only re-mapped a common set of fields and client logic and will be building this out over time.
 I will likely never get to the point where its an exact replica of all ServiceNow fields and client logic, but I believe covering the most common use cases will make this form component very useable in most cases.

 This is where I currently stand with what works: